FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Use ssh to connect to the Compute Engine instance where Cloud Run is running.
 Run the command 'python3 -m pdb app.py' to debug the application.
 _(Incorrect.
 Cloud Run runs as a container, not a Compute Engine instance directly.
 Using the debugger bundled with Python releases is an option, but because Cloud Debugger does not affect the user, it is a better choice)_

--Modify the Dockerfile for the Cloud Run application.
+**-Modify the Dockerfile for the Cloud Run application.
 Add 'RUN 'pip install google-python-cloud-debugger' to the Dockerfile.
 Modify the script to import googleclouddebugger.
-Use 'gcloud debug' to debug the application.
+Use 'gcloud debug' to debug the application.**
+_(Correct!
+This approach allows for debugging applications that run in production without disrupting the user.)_

 2.